 Are there any other areas that you need to dry brush that are important?

 The neck is good to get–the back of the neck feels really amazing.
-The bottom is really going, because that’s often a place where you can get a lot of stagnant energy.
+The bottom is a place to really get going, because that’s often where you can get a lot of stagnant energy.
 I don’t do my face.

 What kind of brush do you use and what follows the brushing?